Porsche Cayenne SUV - Practicality & boot space

 This Porsche Cayenne is now a more effective load-lugger than before, with plenty of space for a family

 The Cayenne has always been by far the most practical Porsche and the latest model only polishes that reputation.
-It's also remarkably maneuverable in tight urban spaces, particularly when the optional rear-wheel-steering system is chosen.
+It's also remarkably manoeuvrable in tight urban spaces, particularly when the optional rear-wheel-steering system is chosen.
+Sadly, though, the Cayenne is unavailable with seven seats, which could limit its appeal for some buyers after that extra versatility.

 Porsche Cayenne interior space & storage

 Once you've stepped up (a Cayenne wouldn't look right with running boards), you'll find interior space more than adequate unless you're extremely tall.
-The sports seats – power-adjustable 18 ways in the Turbo – allow the driving position to be tailored to most tastes.
+The sports seats – power-adjustable 18 ways in some models – allow the driving position to be tailored to most tastes.
+A high transmission tunnel does also impact front passenger space as well, making it feel rather compact.

 Boot space